NYU-BFX/RNA-Seq_Standard/README.md

 	cut -f1 meta_data/group_info.txt | code/skipn 1 | xargs -n1 -I {} qsub -hard -pe threaded 8 -l tmp_free=190G -l tmp_token=24G -j Y -b Y -cwd -N {} -o {}.out code/By_Sample params {}
 	```

-2. After all the samples are processed, you can run the following command to summarize your results:
+2. After all the samples are processed, you can run the following command to summarize your results (You need to run this command for all your group_info.txt files.):

 	```
-        head -1 meta_data/group_info.txt | cut -f2- | xargs -n1 code/Summarize params pipeline/summarize
+        head -1 meta_data/group_info.txt | cut -f2- | xargs -n1 code/Summarize params pipeline/summarize params
 	```
 3. The summary html report will be generated in the program directory and you need to unzip and open the html file for the report.